element-hq/riot-android/docs/notifications.md

 ## Background synchronisation > Enable background sync

-The behavior of this setting is not the same in GCM and in fallback mode.
+This setting allows the app to do background syncs with the server.
+The way it affects the notifications management behavior is not the same in GCM and in fallback mode.

 ### GCM
 This setting will configure Sygnal to send more or less data through GCM.

 #### background sync enabled
 If enabled, the push server sends a GCM notification to the app containing the room id and the event id.
-The app needs then to do a background synchronisation with the server to retrieve data.
+The app then does a background synchronisation with the homeserver to retrieve data.
 The app will build the notification from this data.

 <ins>PRO</ins>: Only meta data goes through GCM.
-The app decrypts messages in e2e rooms
+The app decrypts messages in e2e rooms.

 <ins>CON:</ins> Use more network and battery.
 Notifications take more time to appear.